 NATHAN DAVID, radio liaison officer in the Office of the Coordinator of Information, last Tuesday was appointed by the FCC as chief of a newly-created division which will handle national defense matters and liaison with other governmental agencies.
-The Inquiry Section of the Law Department, previ-
+The Inquiry Section of the Law Department, previously a separate operation, will be combined with the new unit under Mr. David's direction proved Mr. David's return at

-The FCC at its meeting last Tuesday upon recommendation of Chairman Fly approved Mr.
+The FCC at its meeting last Tuesday upon recommendation of Chairman Fly ap-

-Mr. David David's return at
+Mr. David

-\$6,500.
+\$6.500.
 With more and more time devoted to defense work and with new policies to be established regarding future grants of broadcast facilities, creation of the separate division was recommended by General Counsel Telford Taylor.